Explore holidays in Palekastro & Far East Crete

 Hike the Richtis Gorge

 Following breakfast in Exo Mouliana, west of Sitia, your descent begins surrounded by the butterflies and wild flowers of protected parkland.
-Ultimately, after a 45-minute walk, you’ll reach secluded Richtis beach, but take time to enjoy the waterfall (most impressive in spring or early summer) and the small lake for a cooling dip on the way – or the way back.
+Ultimately, you’ll reach secluded Richtis beach, but take time to enjoy the waterfall (most impressive in spring or early summer) and the small lake for a cooling dip on the way – or the way back.

 Enjoy a full moon celebration